 When is it appropriate to use icons in your User Interface?

-It’s not unusual to see this statement included in a UI brief “… and a set of icons to help users navigate the product and enhance the experience”.
+It is not unusual to see this statement included in a UI brief “… and a set of icons to help users navigate the product and enhance the experience”.
 One reason for this is that when people think “user interface” they think “graphical” – and icons are very obviously graphical.
 However, in our experience icons are sometimes used to try to jazz up a poorly thought out interface and the result can often be a confusing User Experience (UX).

 Icons are great when you want to draw attention to or differentiate particular elements of your interface.
-For example you might use a series of icons to subdivide elements of key functionality by sector.
-The icons are intended to help the user identify each separate sector but they are also there to draw attention to the fact that this is a key area of functionality.
-If these icons are well drawn and descriptive enough they can be used as shorthand to save space in your interface, however, be wary of using icons that are too similar or ambiguous in their meaning – it is very easy for users to misread images and become lost in your product.
-On numerous occasions we have been tasked with redesigning interfaces where the same icon has been used for multiple functions; this really confuses the user and introduces inconsistency which is the enemy of good design.
+For example, you might use a series of icons to subdivide elements of key functionality by sector.
+The icons are intended to help the user identify each separate sector.
+They are also there to draw attention to the fact that this is a key area of functionality.
+If these icons represent each sector effectively they can be used as shorthand to save space in the interface.
+Avoid using icons that are too similar or ambiguous in their meaning.
+It is very easy for users to misread images and become lost in your product.
+On numerous occasions we have been tasked with redesigning interfaces where the same icon has been used for multiple functions.
+That really confuses users and introduces inconsistency, which is the enemy of good design.

 Quality Verses Quantity

 Icons also help extend the visual language of your brand, so you should be very careful how these are drawn and displayed.
 Consistency of style is very important.
 If you have collected icons from different stock libraries the chances are they will clash with each other.
 The resultant user experience will feel “bumpy” and lack professionalism.